“`xml

 Understanding the Costs

-Joining the police academy isn’t free.
+Joining the police academy isn’t exactly a free ride.

 - Tuition fees